naseem11/EventsFinder/README.md

 # EventsFinder
 An Angular app to find events in various categories like music , sport , art & theatre etc , using Ticketmaster API.
-On home page events for the next week are listed.

 ### [Visit  this application here](https://naseem11.github.io/events-finder/)